Admin-7/Mr-Robot-techniques/Activities-and-events.md

 Activities are things to do with your fellow antifa comrades that are happening on a(t least a semi-)regular basis at AnarchoTechNYC meetings/spaces.
 More details are available on a given event's wiki page.

 * [[Capture The Flag (CTF) gaming|CTF team]] - An irregular cybersecurity study group participating in online wargaming competitions.
-* [[Cyborg clinic]] - holistic (mental/physical/cybernetic) health practice sessions for anyone who wants to reclaim the time and energy in their lives from the digital devices demanding too much of it
+* [[Cyborg clinic]] - holistic (mental/physical/cybernetic) health sessions for anyone who wants to reclaim their time and energy from the apps demanding too much of it
-* [[Mr. Robot's Netflix 'n' Hack]] - Let Mr. Robot teach you how to hack.
-(And how to stop hackers from hacking you!)
+* [[Mr. Robot's Netflix 'n' Hack]] - Educational film and TV screenings with a supplementary syllabus; let "Mr. Robot" teach you how to hack—and how to stop a hacker from hacking you!

 # Events